 There are a lot of products on the market that plug into sound cards.
 For example, products that enable you to convert old vinyl records or tape to MP3.

 Modern PC's are colour coordinated to make things easier.
 Each port will have a colour that closely matches the cable that plugs into it.

-Inside of your machine, there is an audio cable that connects your CD/DVD drive to your sound card.
-This is usually the only way your machine can produce the sound from your music CD or movie DVD.
+Inside your machine, there is an audio cable that connects your CD/DVD drive to your sound card.
+This is usually the only way your machine can produce the sound from your music CD or film DVD.